Shubh Mangal Zyada Saavdhan

-Filming wrapped on 16 December 2019 in Varanasi and it was theatrically released in India on 21 February 2020.
+Shubh Mangal Zyada Saavdhan was released worldwide on 21 February 2020, and became a commercial success.
+At the 66th Filmfare Awards, it received nominations for Best Actor (Khurrana), Best Supporting Actor (Rao), and Best Supporting Actress (Gagroo and Gupta).

 Plot

-Aman Tripathi, an advertiser is from an orthodox middle-class family in Allahabad.
-His family consists of his mother Sunaina—a housewife, father Shankar—a conservative agricultural scientist; aunt, uncle and cousins.
+Aman Tripathi is an advertiser from an orthodox middle-class family in Allahabad.
+His family consists of his mother Sunaina, a housewife, father Shankar, a conservative agricultural scientist who recently created a new variety of black cauliflowers; aunt, uncle and cousins.
 Aman lives with his boyfriend, Kartik Singh, in Delhi.
-One day, Sunaina asks him to attend Goggle's (Aman's sister) wedding to Ashok.
-Sunaina and Shankar intend to marry Aman off to a family friend's daughter, Kusum Nigam.
-Aman and Kartik board the train "Vivah Express", on which Aman's family are already present.
-On board the train, Aman and Kartik share a kiss, but are caught by Shankar.
-Kartik suggests to Aman about talking to his father.
-Shankar asks Aman to stay away from Kartik.
+One day, Sunaina asks him to attend her niece Goggle's wedding.
+Sunaina and Shankar intend to have Aman marry a family friend's daughter, Kusum Nigam, and are planning on having Aman meet Kusum at Goggle's wedding.
+Aman and Kartik board the train "Vivah Express", on which Aman's family is already present.
+On the train, Aman and Kartik share a kiss, and are caught by Shankar.
+Kartik suggests that Aman should come out to his father while Shankar asks Aman to stay away from Kartik.

 At Goggle's wedding, Shankar tries to keep Kartik and Aman away from each other but fails.
 Kartik and Aman share a kiss publicly, leaving everyone shocked.
-Shankar and Sunaina confront Aman, who in turn confronts them and they remain unconvinced of his sexuality.
+Shankar and Sunaina confront Aman, who in turn confronts them but they remain unaccepting of his sexuality.
 Meanwhile, Ashok refuses to marry Goggle due to Aman's sexuality.
-Kartik is whisked away by Chaman (Aman's paternal uncle) to the railway station; while Shankar blackmails Aman into agreeing to marry Kusum.
+Kartik is whisked away by Chaman (Aman's paternal uncle) to the railway station to make him leave while Shankar blackmails Aman into agreeing to marry Kusum.
 Goggle runs away to the railway station and attempts suicide there, but Kartik stops her.
-Kartik convinces Goggle that she has a family who supports her.
-Goggle, in turn, convinces Kartik to win back Aman and reveals that she knew from childhood that Aman was gay.
+Kartik convinces Goggle that marriage is not the most important thing in the world, and that she has a family who supports her.
+Goggle, in turn, convinces Kartik to win back Aman and reveals that she knew since childhood that Aman was gay.

 While returning to Allahabad, Kusum tells Aman that she is already in love with another man called Rakesh.
-She gives a proposition: they will marry, but continue to live with their respective lovers in Delhi.
+She proposes that they will marry per their family's wishes, but continue to live with their respective lovers in Delhi.
 Shankar and Sunaina decide to rechristen Aman in order to cleanse him of his "sins".
 Returning to Allahabad, the family is in the middle of rechristening when Goggle and Kartik appear at their home.
 Shankar beats Kartik up with a stick, rendering him unconscious.
 Goggle at the same time fights with her parents and protests that she does not want to marry.
-Meanwhile, Aman agrees to marry Kusum in order to save Kartik.
+Finally, Aman agrees to marry Kusum in order to save Kartik.
 The family starts the wedding preparations.
 Kartik tries to convince Aman to not marry Kusum, but Aman is unable to fight against his family.